 Sexual activity involves more than just penetration; it requires comfort and emotional readiness as well.
 Physically speaking, here are several key considerations:

-- Cervical Sensitivity: The cervix may remain tender for several weeks post-D&C.
+- Cervical Sensitivity: The cervix may remain tender for several days to weeks post-D&C.

-- Uterine Healing: The lining needs time to regenerate fully.
+- Uterine Healing: The lining needs time to recover after tissue removal.

-- Pain Management: Use lubrication if needed; communicate openly with your partner.
+- Pain Management: Use lubrication if needed and communicate openly with your partner.

 Taking these factors into account helps prevent discomfort and promotes a positive sexual experience after recovery.